Q: What is glaucoma?

 Q: Why is glaucoma called ‘The Silent Thief of Sight’?

 A: Glaucoma has been nicknamed the silent thief of sight because it often causes permanent vision loss before the disease is even detected.
 In its early stages, glaucoma does not typically present with any symptoms that would send you to your eye doctor with complaints of vision changes.
 Therefore, by the time you see your eye doctor, a large amount of vision loss has already occurred.

 Q: How does glaucoma cause vision loss?

-A: Glaucoma is caused by high levels of pressure within the eye that presses on the optic nerve.
-This constant pressure damages the optic nerve and consequently causes vision problems and vision loss.
+A: Glaucoma is caused by high levels of pressure within the eye.
+This intraocular pressure (IOP) presses on the optic nerve, causing damage, and eventually leading to permanent vision loss.